sdc-china/IDA-doc/_posts/2018-05-03-snapshot-comparison-snapshot-comparison-report.md

 ![][snapshot-comparison-coach-changes]

 The sub-panel title specifies the location of a coach control.
-For example, in this case, the coach control labeled Position Request inside the coach name Create Position Request is changed.
+For example, in this case, the coach control labeled Position Request inside the coach name "Create position request" is changed.

 ![][snapshot-comparison-coach-control-changes]